denalddemirxhiu/Colorify/README.md

 NOTE: If you don't see the sensor's I2C address in the table (0x44), then verify the connections, verify that I2C Interface is enabled, and as a final resort restart the Raspberry PI.

-After all the steps in this section have been verified you can move on to the next step.
+After all the steps in this section have been verified, you can move on to the next step.

 ## PCB Soldering

+After the
 ## Power Up

 ## Unit Testing